Salicylic acid is a sexy little number that has some wonderful results on the skin.

-The percentage can range anywhere from .05 to 2 per cent in over-the-counter products—for treating mild acne .05 to 1 per cent is fine, but for stubborn acne look for 2 per cent instead, in saying that the pH is just as important.
+The percentage can range anywhere from .05 to 2 per cent in over-the-counter products—for treating mild acne, .05 to 1 per cent is fine, but for stubborn acne, look for 2 per cent instead, in saying that the pH is just as important.
 The optimal pH should be around 3 to 4.

 The recommended concentration of a salicylic acid product will vary from person to person and should be discussed with your dermatologist.
-The same applies to how often you use a salicylic acid treatment, in general, use salicylic acid in moderation, or until you know your skin can tolerate it.
+The same applies to how often you use a salicylic acid treatment; in general, use salicylic acid in moderation or until you know your skin can tolerate it.

 Salicylic acid preparations

-When it comes to skincare products, salicylic comes in many different forms; Gels, lotions, ointments, peels and even shampoos, these formulas also come in many different strengths, from 0.5 per cent to strong concentrations of 30 per cent.
+When it comes to skincare products, salicylic comes in many different forms; Gels, lotions, ointments, peels and even shampoos; these formulas also come in many different strengths, from 0.5 per cent to strong concentrations of 30 per cent.

 To get the best results from your product, it should be used in low concentrations and over longer periods; whilst this may sound counter-intuitive, a concentration of around 1-2 per cent, will give your skin a pH of around 4.5 to 5.5, this pH, will help to keep your acid mantle and its delicate microflora intact.

-A great tip is to purchase skincare products with salicylic acid that will stick around on your skin for longer; these include lotions, moisturisers and day creams, anything that you don’t have to wash off, which will give the salicylic an opportunity, to really work its magic.
+A great tip is to purchase skincare products with salicylic acid that will stick around on your skin for longer; these include lotions, moisturisers and day creams; anything you don’t have to wash off, give the salicylic an opportunity, to really work its magic.
 Each topical product will use salicylic acid in its own special way and is targeted for certain use on different skin types and conditions.
 The caveat is that some formulas can be too harsh, so be wary of the percentage.

 The naked truth